diesel-rs/diesel/guide_drafts/migration_guide.md

 + let result = some_query.load(&mut connection)?;
 ```

-We expect that this is a straightforward change as there connection already can execute only one query at the time.
+We expect this to be a straightforward change as the connection already can execute only one query at a time.

 ## Derive attributes
 <a name="2-0-0-derive-attributes"></a>

-We have updated all of our diesel derive attributes to follow the patterns that are used
+We have updated all of our Diesel derive attributes to follow the patterns that are used
-widely in the rust ecosystem.
+widely in the Rust's ecosystem.
 This means that all of them need to be wrapped by `#[diesel()]` now.
-And you can specify multiple attributes on the same line now separated by `,`.
+You can now specify multiple attributes on the same line using `,` separator.

 This is backward compatible and thus all of your old attributes will still work, but with
 warnings.
 The attributes can be upgraded by either looking at the warnings or by reading